Home

 1. Preheat the oven to 350 degrees.

 2. Cook the lasagna noodles and set aside in a single layer (I drape them over a large bowl.)
 Prepare the Tofu Ricotta and the White Rabbit and set aside.
-Place all the ingredients for Mozzarella Cheeze Sauce in a blender and process until the oats are finely ground and the sauce is completely smooth.
+Place all the ingredients for Mozzarella Cheeze Sauce in a strong blender and process until the oats are finely ground and the sauce is completely smooth.
 Set aside.
 (Be sure to taste each individual cheeze so it's to your liking before incorporating it into the lasagna.)
-Brown the Veggie Ground Round and set aside.
+Brown the veggie burger crumbles and set aside.

 4. Bake for 45 minutes.
 Let stand for 10 minutes before serving.
 (If some of the ingredients have been prepared ahead of time, you may need to add 20-30 minutes to the baking time.)